 It.
 Is… Alive!

 From simple beginnings, optimization has mutated into a complex technology involving artificial intelligence (AI), machine learning and ‘entities’.
-It’s gone from words to concepts.
+It’s gone from words to concepts, and now Google is pushing ‘intent’.
 ‘OK Google’ changed the game.
 And the core algorithm updates move the target again.
 Now we have to figure out ‘user intent’ and optimize for it.
 Where did I put that crystal ball… ?
 Technology is advancing so rapidly that some purists have declared that ‘SEO is dead!’

 Like a physical training program, however, SEO is more than a simple set of basic exercises.
 Push ups, crunches, leg lifts and sit ups are a good start, but they sure aren’t enough to help you shed 40 pounds and get back your muscle tone.
 For that to happen, you need guidance from a personal trainer to target your efforts.
 Experience counts, while you may have to spend some cash for results.
 But I just have to mention that on my own, I’ve lost 10 pounds at least 20 times.
 See, physicality is not my area of expertise.
 I need help to get rid of the weight and keep it off.